philbackworks/3AFans.com-Site-Data/_toys-1-6/saturday-adventure-set.md

 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
  "I think you have more luck getting a standard Tommy, this set is rarer than any other set or single regardless whether you go to Beijing or not" - Ashley Wood, 2010

+ "Ghost Shadow, Missionary Zomb, Shadow Tommy, Shadow Zombot - The last day in her bed, she just stared and dreamed about Saturdays with her family, not tears but doors." - From the box